showuon/resilient-python-examples/file-lookup/README.md

 Lookup in Local File from Resilient
 ===================================

+This is an example of an installable Action Module component using the 'resilient-circuits' framework.

+Use Case:
-Use Case:  Lookup up the value of a Resilient incident field in a CSV file on the local file system and store the result in another field in that incident.
+Lookup up the value of a Resilient incident field in a CSV file on the local file system and store the result in another field in that incident.
 This automatic action is triggered whenever the specified field value changes.